source-data/sd-graph/README.md

 ```
 docker-compose -f local.yml build --force-rm --no-cache
+docker-compose -f local.yml down --volumes # to clean the content of the volumes
 ```

 This can solve some issues, for example if you run `build` with a wrong config file.